 Variant Considerations in Existing Evaluation Processes

 In the event that requests for variant TLDs could be submitted, application processes would need to account for different types of construction of variant sets depending on the script or language involved.
-In some cases, there may be a “base label” with variant labels associated, while in other cases, a set of variant TLD labels would be essentially equivalent in status.
-Could a common format for characterizing a requested set of TLD labels be developed or would there need to be flexibility for each case to use a specific notation?
-Another issue would concern whether there was a maximum size to one of these sets, and what conditions might apply depending on the number of labels involved.
+In some cases, there might be a “base label” with variant labels associated, while in other cases, a set of variant TLD labels would be essentially equivalent in status.
+Could one or more common formats for characterizing a requested set of TLD labels be developed, or would there need to be flexibility for each case to use a specific type of notation?
+Another issue would concern whether there was a maximum size to a variant set, and what conditions might apply depending on the number of labels involved.

-Once the variant TLD labels in an application have been accepted through one of the means described above, the evaluation tasks for a TLD application that included variant TLD labels would proceed through the usual stages as relevant.
+If a set of variant TLD labels has been requested through the designated channel and validated through the established label generation rules, it would be expected that any other relevant TLD evaluation steps would proceed as usual.
 This could include reviews for:

 String similarity – This review determines whether an applied-for TLD is so similar to an existing TLD or other applied-for TLD that it creates a probability of user confusion.
-In the review steps developed by ICANN, this analysis is limited to visual similarity.
 The string similarity review takes place in the interest of avoiding user confusion through the delegation of many similar TLD strings.
 Issues to be considered in the case where variant TLD labels are part of an application include:

 The methodology for considering the set of variant TLD labels in an application in the string similarity review against existing TLDs or other applied-for TLDs.